yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 These are some convenience scripts that you can use while working on the assignment:

-1. `npm start` / `npm run start` (client + server) - This can be used to start the client or server in the respective directory the command is run.
+1. `npm run dev` (client + server) - This can be used to start the client or server in the respective directory the command is run.
 Both the client and server will reload every time a file is saved, reflecting any changes live.
-2. `npm run debug-test` (server)- This runs the test command without checking for memory leaks.
-Often, the Jest memory leak error is introduced by failing tests, so resolving any errors should be the first step in debugging the memory leak. `npm test` / `npm run test` will be used for grading, however, so ensure your GitHub Actions workflow is passing.
+2. `npm run debug-test` (server)- This runs the test command with coverage.
+3. `npm run lint` (client + server) - This can be used check style errors in both client and server.
+Note the client starter code has lint errors you are expected to fix.
+Don't fix them immediately as some of the errors are due to hints provided in the starter code, which will be helpful to complete the implementation tasks.
+In fact, you can run lint to and inspect the errors to figure out the hints.
+4. Make you sure the MongoDB process `mongod` is running.
+You can check this by running `mongosh`.
+If this isn't running then the client won't be able to connect to the database through the server.

 ## Implementation Tasks

 This deliverable has 2 parts; each part will be graded by its own rubric provided in the "Grading" section.
 You're recommended to complete this assignment one task at a time, in the order provided.
 For this assignment, follow test-driven development (TDD).
-Read the tests to understand how the functions are expected to behave and use that understanding to inform your implementation.
-Do **not** change the provided tests to match your implmentation.
+Read the tests in the server to understand how the server endpoints are expected to behave and use that understanding to inform the implementation of the client.
+Do **not** change the provided server tests to match your implmentation.
+The repository README also documents the server endpoints.

+The client implementation has a service layer in `services`.
+Review the existing code in that layer to understand how the client interacts with the server endpoints.
+You will need to create your own client service for the implementation tasks.

 ### Task 1: Collections Frontend Implementation (90 points)